-controllable" should be construed to mean "able to effect changes with fine precision."
+Claims 1 and 44 require "a spatial array of channel micromirrors . . . being individually and continuously controllable."
+Ex.
+1001, 14:16-20; 17:43-47.
+Similarly, claim 61 requires "dynamically and continuously controlling said beam-deflecting elements."
+Id. at 18:65-66.
+Petitioner asserts that "continuously controllable" should be construed to mean "able to effect changes with fine precision."
 Pet. at 11.
-Petitioner also notes, however, that the '368 patent identifies "under analog control" as an example of continuous control, and contends that "the example of analog control does not alone define the [broadest reasonable interpretation] of continuously controllable."
+Petitioner also notes, however, that the '678 patent identifies "under analog control" as an example of continuous control, and contends that "the example of analog control does not alone define" the broadest reasonable interpretation of "continuously controllable."
 Id. at 12; see also Ex.
+1028 ¶¶ 59-60

-1028 (stating "a mirror that is disclosed to be under analog control would fit within the scope of "continuously controllable").
-Petitioner identifies the following disclosures of the '368 patent as supporting its proposed construction:
+(explaining that a mirror that is disclosed to be under analog control would fit within the scope of "continuously controllable").
+Petitioner identifies the following disclosures of the '678 patent as supporting its proposed construction:

-The '368 Patent explains that "[a] distinct feature of the channel micromirrors in the present invention, in contrast to those used in the prior art, is that the motion...of each channel micromirror is under analog control such that its pivoting angle can be continuously adjusted." ([Ex.
-1001], 4:7-11; emphasis added).
+The '678 Patent explains that "[a] distinct feature of the channel micromirrors in the present invention, in contrast to those used in the prior art, is that the motion...of each channel micromirror is under analog control such that its pivoting angle can be continuously adjusted." ([Ex.
+1001], 4:7-11; emphasis added).)
 Another passage in the specification states that "[w]hat is important is that the pivoting (or rotational) motion of each channel micromirror be individually controllable in an analog manner, whereby the pivoting angle can be continuously adjusted so as to enable the channel micromirror to scan a spectral channel across all possible output ports."
-(Id., 9:9-14; emphasis added).
-Yet another passage states that "channel micromirrors 103 are individually controllable and movable, e.g., pivotable (or rotatable) under analog (or continuous) control."
-(Id., 7:6-8).
+(Id. at 9:9-14; emphasis added).
+'678 Patent states "channel micromirrors 103 are individually controllable and movable, e.g., pivotable (or rotatable) under analog (or continuous) control."
+(Id. at 7:6-8).

 Pet.
-12. Patent Owner disputes Petitioner's proposed construction, but offers no express alternative.
-PO Response 46-47.
-We find that Petitioner: (1) offers no sufficient explanation for how its proposed definition accounts for the term "continuously" in "continuously controllable"; (2) directs us to no portion of the specification of the '368 patent that uses "fine precision"; and (3) fails to explain what "fine precision" is intended to encompass or exclude.
-See id. at 11-12.
+11-12.
+Patent Owner disputes Petitioner's proposed construction, but offers no express alternative.
+PO Response 47-48.
+We find that Petitioner: (1) offers no sufficient explanation for how its proposed definition accounts for the term "continuously" in "continuously controllable"; (2) directs us to no portion of the specification of the '678 patent that uses "fine precision"; and (3) fails to explain what "fine precision" is intended to encompass or exclude.
+See Pet.
+11-12.
 Additionally, based on all of the evidence presented, we are not persuaded that "continuously controllable" is limited to "analog control," or that "analog control" necessarily corresponds to "continuous" control under all circumstances.
-We determine that "continuously controllable," in light of the specification of the '368 patent, encompasses "under analog control such that it can be continuously adjusted."
+We determine that "continuously controllable," in light of the specification of the '678 patent, encompasses "under analog control such that it can be continuously adjusted."